RENEE MONTAGNE, HOST:

 (SOUNDBITE OF FILM, "RED RIVER")

 ROBBINS: With that, John Wayne sets up his livestock operation in the 1948 film "Red River."
 In Florida or Nebraska - or even East Texas, where the movie is set - one of those 160 acres will feed 160 head of cattle.
+[POST-BROADCAST CORRECTION: The film "Red River" is set in South Texas.]
 In large parts of the West, the entire 160 acres will feed just one cow and calf.

 PAUL STARRS: It's desert land or semi-arid land, and it takes a lot of acres to feed one animal over the course of the year.